Overview

 1. Click GENERATE CODE in the top-right corner.

-2. STM32CubeMX will generate the CMakeLists.txt and necessary HAL/LL drivers.
+2. STM32CubeMX will generate the CMakeLists.txt and necessary Hardware Abstraction Layer (HAL) drivers.

 Required Extensions